Skip to Main Content

 • Associate Research Scientist in the Child Study Center

 Zi Jia (ZJ) Ng joined the Yale Center for Emotional Intelligence (YCEI) in January of 2020 as a Postdoctoral Research Associate.
-In December of 2021, ZJ transitioned to Associate Research Scientist at the Center.
-Effective July 1, 2023, ZJ will transition to Associate Research Scientist for the Cipriano Col(lab)oratory within the Yale Child Study Center.
-In her current position at the YCEI, ZJ works on Project Flourish, which examines how social and emotional learning assessments work practically in schools and support students of color and their educators to thrive.
-Her research focuses on emotion regulation in children and adolescents.
+In December of 2021, she transitioned to Associate Research Scientist at the Center.
+In July of 2023, ZJ transitioned to Associate Research Scientist at the Education Collaboratory at Yale.
+ZJ works on Project Flourish, which examines how social and emotional learning assessments work practically in schools and support students of color and their educators to thrive.
+Her research focuses on emotion regulation and well-being in children and adolescents.
 ZJ was born and raised in Singapore.
 She received her B.Soc.Sci in Psychology from the National University of Singapore and her Ph.D. in School Psychology from the University of South Carolina.
 She completed her APA-accredited pre-doctoral internship at Sarah Reed Children’s Center and her clinical postdoctoral fellowship at Centerstone Kentucky.
 ZJ is also a licensed child and adolescent psychologist as well as a nationally certified school psychologist.
-In her free time, ZJ enjoys paper crafting and playing Pokémon Go.

 • Purchases, Payments, Scheduling

-Zoë Soeters is the Operations Coordinator for Research at the Yale Center for Emotional Intelligence.
-She works closely with Linda Torv and Dr. Chris Cipriano to provide administrative support for the research team.
-Zoë has been at Yale for over 15 years in various departments and most recently at Yale Law School in the Career Development Office.
-She graduated from Marist College with a B.A. in English Literature, minor in Psychology, and also holds a Certificate in Accounting from Post University.
-Outside of the office, Zoë enjoys spending time with her husband and dog, reading, baking, and horseback riding.
+Zoë Soeters joined Yale as a full-time employee in 2016 at the Yale Law School Career Development Office.
+In 2019, Zoe joined the Yale Center for Emotional Intelligence as a Senior Administrative Assistant for the Executive Director.
+In July of 2021, she became the Operations Coordinator for Research at the YCEI.
+Effective July 2023, Zoë has transitioned to the Lab/Program Coordinator for the Education Collaboratory at Yale.
+In her current position at the Education Collaboratory at Yale, Zoë works closely with Linda Torv and Dr. Chris Cipriano to provide administrative support.
+She has been at Yale for over 15 years in various departments across the Yale School of Medicine, Yale Law School, and even the Yale Center for British Art.
+She graduated from Marist College with a B.A. in English Literature, minor in Psychology, and holds a Certificate in Accounting from Post University.
+Outside of the office, Zoë enjoys spending time with her husband and dog, reading, baking all the things, and horseback riding.

 • Staffing/IRB/Partnerships